mpact kids clubs

 Girls complete units on basic Christian doctrine, missions, activities, and character development.
 Memorization, projects, and Bible reading are all a part of the club’s options.
 Curriculum topics include: Fruit of the Spirit, Making the Right Choices, Personal Evangelism, etc.

 teen girl ministries

-Junior High and School
+Middle And High School

 Discussion-oriented lessons help girls make godly decisions about issues they face.
 Plus, the incorporated Bible reading teaches girls to search God’s Word for answers to life questions.
 Awards (a necklace and unit charms) are available for those choosing to follow the achievement program.